helman101/blog-app/README.md

 # Blog App

-> A super-basic blog app made with rails and run in sql, app working for create a article, delete it, see it and comment it
+> A super-basic blog app made with rails and run in sql, app works for creating, deleting veiwing and commenting on an article.

 ![screenshot](./blog.PNG)

 ## Built With